Tax Issues When Renting Out a Room in Your House

 You can also deduct depreciation on the part of your home you rent.

 You can use any reasonable method for dividing these expenses.
-It may be reasonable to divide the cost of some items (for example, water) based on the number of people using them.
+It might be reasonable to divide the cost of some items (for example, water) based on the number of people using them.
 However, the two most common methods for dividing an expense are either based on the number of rooms in your home or based on the square footage of your home.

-As the examples show, you can often get a larger deduction by using the room method instead of the square footage of your home.
+As these examples show, you can often get a larger deduction by using the room method instead of the square footage of your home.
+Be sure to keep good records of your deductible expenses when you rent out a room.

 20% Pass-Through Deduction

-You may also qualify for the new pass-through tax deduction established by the Tax Cuts and Jobs Act.
-Starting in 2018 (and scheduled to last through 2025) pass-through business owners—that is, owners of any business other than a regular C corporation—may deduct up to 20% of their net business income from their income taxes (less if taxable income exceeds certain levels).
 Renting a room to short-term guests can qualify as a business, especially if you earn a profit each year.
-Thus, if you own and operate your room rental activity as an individual (or tenant in common) or through an LLC or partnership, you may qualify for this valuable deduction.
+So, if you own and operate your room rental activity as an individual (or tenant in common) or through an LLC or partnership, you might qualify for this valuable deduction.

 Get Professional Help